The first steps

 How can you find the right doctor in an unfamiliar city?
 Our social counseling helps to find the right doctor with foreign language skills.

-Office hours of the Social Counseling Service are Monday and Tuesday from 9:00-12:00 and Thursday from 13:30-16:00, and by appointment by phone.
-The contact details of Barbara Toth and Nerea Ulrich can be found on the right.
+Office hours of the Social Counseling Service are Tuesday from 9:00-12:00 and Thursday from 13:30-16:00, and by appointment by phone.